itu-itis22-cetinkayah20/go-fiber-api/README.md

 ## API Documentation

+### Swagger UI Interface
+The API features a comprehensive **Swagger UI** interface accessible at `http://localhost:3000/swagger/` when the server is running.
+This interactive documentation provides:

+- **Complete API Explorer**: All endpoints with detailed descriptions and parameters
+- **Live API Testing**: Execute requests directly from the browser interface
+- **Authentication Integration**: JWT token management for testing protected endpoints
+- **Model Documentation**: Detailed schemas for all request/response models
+- **Example Data**: Real JSON examples for all API operations

+### OpenAPI Specification
-The API is fully documented using OpenAPI 3.0 specification in `schemas/api-schema.yaml`.
+The API is also documented using OpenAPI 3.0 specification in `schemas/api-schema.yaml` for automated testing.
 The documentation includes:

 - **Complete endpoint specifications** with all HTTP methods
 - **Request/response schemas** with validation rules